brucebentley/dotfiles-1/README.md

 ./install vim  # only install vim
 ./install all  # install everything
 ```
+> Must be inside the dotfiles directory for the script to work

 **Note:** The installation script will delete existing nvim and vim directories so make sure to backup any file you want to keep before running the script.